ErAdilrasheed/CRUD_APP/README.md

 # CRUD App

-Welcome to [App Name]!
 This application is designed to streamline **Create, Read, Update, and Delete (CRUD)** operations, providing an intuitive interface for managing your data efficiently and effectively.

 ## Features
 - **Create**: Add new entries to your database with ease.